YouMingYeh/github-blog/README.md

 [Guide for using this app](https://github-blog-blue.vercel.app/posts/24)

 [App Route Tree Visualizer](https://github-blog-blue.vercel.app/visualizer)

+Note: the app utilized the Next.js App router caching features.
+There are some updates that are not optimistic, which is an intended behavior.
+The app is designed to be a blog, not a real-time application.
+The updates will be reflected after a page refresh.
 ## Project Structure
 1. This project was built on top of [Novel](https://novel.sh/), on top of Next.js App router, also a Turbo repository template, which gives scalability and flexibility to the project.
 2. File structure: